easegress-io/easegress/doc/cookbook/distributed-tracing.md

 # Distributed Tracing

-Easegress tracing is based on [OpenTracing API](https://opentracing.io/) and officially supports [Zipkin](https://zipkin.io/).
-We can enable tracing in `HTTPServer` by defining `tracing` entry.
-Tracing will create spans containing the pipeline name, tracing service name (`tracing.serviceName`), HTTP path and HTTP method.
-The matched pipeline will start a child span, and its internal filters will start children spans according to their implementation.
-For example, the `Proxy` filter has specific span implementation.
+Easegress tracing is based on [Zipkin](https://zipkin.io/).
+We can enable tracing in Traffic Gates, for example, in `HTTPServer`, we can do this by defining the `tracing` entry.
+Tracing creates spans containing the tracing service name (`tracing.serviceName`) and other information.
+The matched pipeline will start a child span, and its internal filters will start children spans according to their implementation and configuration.
+For example, the `Proxy` filter has a specific span implementation.

 ```yaml
 kind: HTTPServer